amoghkr1shna/ak12141-Email-Client/component.md

 # Component Definition

-This document outlines the standard structure and requirements for a component (package) within the ak12141-Email-Client workspace.
+This document outlines the standard structure and requirements for a component (package) within the KYMail workspace.
 Components represent distinct units of functionality, typically either a protocol (interface) or an implementation.

 ## Component Structure (`src/<component_name>/`)